fbpx

 Sharing honestly is not about blaming anyone but fully expressing the issue from both perspectives, which creates an atmosphere for healthy conversations to exist.

-(Sometimes, we need to go first and begin to emotionally heal with the Lord.
+(Sometimes, we need to go first and begin to heal with the Lord emotionally.
 My book Face Off with Your Feelings walks you through how to process all of your feelings with God.)

 Passive-aggressive communication is like a tick.
 A tick slowly digs its way into our skin until its whole body is immersed and causes problems.
 Not sharing or being direct becomes a slow and painful process of keeping everything in, which eventually festers within us and causes more damage.